giseldo/chatbot_BTA_BPMN_to_AIML/README.md

 - Install in your enviroment or try the on-line version available at [BTA chatbot](https://chatbotari.herokuapp.com/).

 - Load the BPMN file downloaded and convert it into a AIML File.

-For this purpose this project come with a brand new BPMN to AIML converter and a AIML 2.0 chatbot (both are in the same project).
+Note: For this purpose this project come with a brand new BPMN to AIML converter and a AIML 2.0 chatbot (both are in the same project).
 There is a button in this chatbot that load the BPMN diagram in memory, convert it into a AIML file, and load the AIML file in the chatbot Knowledge base.
 This chatbot is based in a old code base of the excelent chatbot framework [program-y](https://github.com/keiffster/program-y).